Type 2 Diabetes

 Chronic Inflammation can be caused by a low grade disease like arthritis, but can also exist in people without obvious disease or symptoms.
 Patients with type 2 diabetes exhibit significantly higher inflammatory markers and symptoms than patients of the same weight that do not have diabetes.⁸ Furthermore, higher chronic levels of inflammatory markers like white blood cell count, C-reactive protein (CRP) and interleukin 6 (IL-6) are early predictors of who will develop type 2 diabetes.⁹

-So significant chronic inflammation is not just seen in those patients that already have type 2 diabetes—it is also predicts those patients who go on to develop type 2 diabetes, before their blood sugar (as measured by HbA1c) shows a diabetic elevation.
+So significant chronic inflammation is not just seen in those patients that already have type 2 diabetes—it also predicts those patients who go on to develop type 2 diabetes, before their blood sugar (as measured by HbA1c) shows a diabetic elevation.
 Inflammation is one of the suspected causes of insulin resistance.¹⁰ Inflammation is also subsequently exacerbated by the chronically elevated blood sugar characteristic of type 2 diabetes.

 Once you have type 2 diabetes, your level of inflammation is also strongly associated with the development and progression of comorbidities like heart attack and kidney disease.¹¹ If you have type 2 diabetes, it is likely that your doctor has already measured your CRP through a simple blood test.